aposazhennikov/stream-audio-to-web/README.md

 E2E tests are located in the `e2e/` directory and test the system as a whole:
 - `stream_test.go` - Tests for audio streaming functionality
 - `api_test.go` - Tests for API endpoints and track control
+- `status_page_test.go` - Tests for the status page and authentication
+- `track_switching_test.go` - Tests for track switching functionality
+- `shuffle_test.go` - Tests for shuffle mode functionality
+- `playlist_update_test.go` - Tests for playlist updates when adding new files

 To run E2E tests:
 ```bash